 FlashQ Q20II reviews

-I have really started to bond my the Ricoh GRiii, and it has very quickly become my default carry when it comes to cameras but I do miss having some kind of flash ability in low light situations.
-I often go to the pub with some friends or I walk around the streets late at night when I can’t sleep but the Ricoh GRiii is not great in low light situations so I decided that I needed some kind of flash solution.
-I immediately thought of the Meike MK-320F flash that I used with my Fujifilm X cameras but I wasn’t in love with the flash.
-It was kinda ugly and I never enjoyed using it that much compared to the bigger flash units that I use of my Nikon’s so after watching a few videos on YouTube, I stumbled on the FlashQ Q20 flash system and it seemed perfect.
-I ordered it that evening online and it arrived the following day.
+I immediately thought of the Meike MK-320F flash that I used with my Fujifilm X cameras, but I wasn’t in love with the flash.
+It was kinda ugly, and I never enjoyed using it that much compared to the bigger flash units that I use on my Nikons.
+So, after watching a few videos on YouTube, I stumbled upon the FlashQ Q20 flash system, and it seemed perfect.
+I ordered it that evening online, and it arrived the following day.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4810-Edit-1024x677.jpg)

 This little flash unit is tiny.
 Especially once you have taken the transmitter of the base of the unit.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4812-Edit-1024x681.jpg)

 The back of the flash seems a little complicated with all those buttons but it is fairly simple to use.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4814-Edit-1024x682.jpg)

 It fits perfectly with the Ricoh iii.
 A small flash for a tiny camera but I would never shoot the flash like that.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4816-Edit-1024x682.jpg)

 This is how I would use the LightPix Labs FlashQ Q20ii.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4818-Edit-1024x682.jpg)

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4820-Edit-1024x682.jpg)

 The flashes that I normally use for work and play.
 The LightPix Lab Flash q Q20ii is one one the smallest flashes that I own now.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4821-Edit-1024x681.jpg)

-Turning on the flash leads to a quick led light-up display.
+Turning on the flash leads to a quick LED light-up display.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4822-Edit-1024x682.jpg)

-When the flash is powered up, you will get a single orange led light indicating the power setting of the flash.
+When the flash is powered up, you will get a single orange LED light indicating the power setting of the flash.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4823-Edit-1024x681.jpg)

 The blue LED light is the power of the video light

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4826-Edit-1024x682.jpg)

 Click the button at the bottom center of the FlashQ Q20 unit to disengage the unit from the transmitter.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4827-Edit-1024x681.jpg)

-Looking at the back of the flash unit, the operation of the flash is very simple.
-You have the simple on/off switch on the right of the unit which brings on a quick LED light show as the flash powers on, two arrow bottoms to control the flash power, The flash has a guide number of 20 and the power can be controlled from 1/64 to 1/1.
-When it comes to using a flash, that is all you really need.
-The head of the flash is slightly tilt-able, but it is not like a pro flash that you can tilt the head in any direction but there is an easy solution to this and I will discuss this a little later.
-The unit does come with a modeling light if you want to try and create the perfect lighting setup but I have never used the modeling light on this flash and I never will.
-I bought this flash for some simple fill or maybe to jell a scene at night when I am walking around the street.
+The head of the flash is slightly tiltable, but it is not like a professional flash where you can tilt the head in any direction.
+However, there is an easy solution to this, which I will discuss a little later.
+The unit does come with a modeling light if you want to try and create the perfect lighting setup, but I have never used the modeling light on this flash, and I likely never will.
+I bought this flash for simple fill or maybe to add some color to a scene at night when I am walking around the street.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4831-Edit-1024x681.jpg)

 The video light

 The LightPix Labs Flash Q20ii also has a video light that you can switch on and use, and just like the flash, you can control its power with the two arrow buttons above the “Video Light” label.
-You don’t have to turn on the transmitter to use the video light thankfully.
+Thankfully, you don’t have to turn on the transmitter to use the video light.
 Just turn the FlashQ Q20ii body on and press one of the video light arrow buttons.
-This is great if you are shooting with something like a Fujifilm camera and you want to quickly shoot some video but the Ricoh GRiii is not exactly a video beast so I probably won’t use it or maybe I might use it as a consistent light source in a shoot one day.
-The LightPix Labs Flash Q20ii runs off two AA batteries, so I am not sure how long the Flash Q20ii last as a video light as there is not a lot of power in those two small batteries.
-In a test with my rechargeable 3200 AA batteries, the video-light lasted for 38 minutes on full power which is not bad but I would not use this light on a project unless it was an emergency.
+This is great if you are shooting with something like a Fujifilm camera and you want to quickly shoot some video, but the Ricoh GR III is not exactly a video beast, so I probably won’t use it.
+However, I might use it as a consistent light source in a shoot one day.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4837-Edit-1024x681.jpg)

 The jells could be very useful for a lot of shooters.
 I like how easy they are to install into the FlashQ Q20ii system.
 The only thing that I am worried about is that I might lose the jells in the future as they are so small.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4859-Edit-1024x681.jpg)

 More than enough color options for you to choose from.

-The best feature of this flash is the simple fact that the LightPix Labs Flash Q20ii can separate from the trigger with the press of a single button and you can shoot with off-camera flash.
-This great as the flash head can only really be tilted up at variable angles, ranging from 45°, 60°, 75°, 90°, so bouncing light anywhere but up is really difficult.
-Luckily, with the FlashQ20ii flash unit in your hand or mounted somewhere(, you are free to control the light to meet your own requirements.
 I plan to shoot the LightPix Labs Flash Q20ii almost completely off-camera.
-Even If I am going to do a quick run-and-gun portrait, I would rather have the flash separate in my one hand, held out high above my head and to the side, than mounted onto the camera.
-The LightPix Labs Flash Q20ii uses 2.4GHz low-power digital radio so your range is not great though, around 10 meters in an open space and slightly less indoors.
+Even if I am doing a quick run-and-gun portrait, I would rather have the flash separate in my one hand, held out high above my head and to the side, than mounted onto the camera.
+The LightPix Labs Flash Q20ii uses 2.4GHz low-power digital radio, so the range is not great—around 10 meters in an open space and slightly less indoors.
 But this is fine.
-I don’t see myself setting this flash up miles away and trying to trigger the flash.
-I will mostly be using this with either my Ricoh GRiii or my Fujifilm XE3, both with a wide-angle lens, so this perfect for me.
+I don’t see myself setting this flash up miles away and trying to trigger it.
+I will mostly be using this with either my Ricoh GR III or my Fujifilm X-E3, both with a wide-angle lens, so this is perfect for me.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4835-Edit-1024x682.jpg)

 The tiltable flash head is nice but I will mostly be handholding the flash so I doubt I will be using this a lot.
 But having a head that you can adjust is still a nice option if you are mounting the flash somewhere.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4858-Edit-1024x681.jpg)

 The LightPix Labs FlashQ Q20ii is powered by two AA batteries.
 I use the same rechargeable batteries in all my flashes but the FlashQ Q20ii does recycle much faster on the Alkaline batteries

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4841-Edit-1024x682.jpg)

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4843-Edit-1024x681.jpg)

 The LightPix Labs FlashQ20ii transmitter has an internal battery that needs to be charged separately from the flash unit.
 They do not charge together.

-I love the idea of using rechargeable batteries and having the ability to charge the batteries in the flash unit but there is a downside to using AA rechargeable batteries and that is the charge time for each cycle of the flash.
-There is a noticeable difference between the recharge times with your normal Alkaline AA batteries and your rechargeable batteries.
-The LightPix Labs Flash Q20ii is not a quick flash to recharge at full power even with normal alkaline batteries, but if you are using this small tiny flash unit for fill flash, you will probably never be shooting at 1/1 or full power.
-If i needed to shoot at full power very quickly, I would bring one of my bigger flash units with me.
+I love the idea of using rechargeable batteries and having the ability to charge the batteries in the flash unit, but there is a downside to using AA rechargeable batteries, and that is the charge time for each cycle of the flash.
+There is a noticeable difference between the recharge times with your normal alkaline AA batteries and your rechargeable batteries.
+The LightPix Labs Flash Q20ii is not a quick flash to recharge at full power, even with normal alkaline batteries, but if you are using this small tiny flash unit for fill flash, you will probably never be shooting at 1/1 or full power.
+If I needed to shoot at full power very quickly, I would bring one of my bigger flash units with me.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4838-Edit-1024x681.jpg)

 I love the simple fact that the LightPix Labs FlashQ20 has a tripod mount at the bottom of the unit.
 This makes it so much easier to mount the flash to a tripod or some other kind of mounting solution.
 This is so much better than using those ugly plastic tripod mounts that most flashes ship with.

-I really like the tripod screw mount at the bottom of the flash so if I separate it from the trigger, I can mount the flash to a small-rig of some kind and set it up for a shoot very quickly.
+I like the tripod screw mount at the bottom of the flash so if I separate it from the trigger, I can mount the flash to a small-rig of some kind and set it up for a shoot very quickly.

 Here is a quick test of the LightPix Labs FlashQ Q20ii mounted on the Ricoh GRiii vs the Fujifilm XE3 with the Meike MK-320F flash and the Nikon Z6 and my Nikon Speedlight.
 Each camera is set to ISO200, shot with a 28mm lens stopped down to f2.8, a shutter speed of 1/10, and the flashes set to Manual with a full 1/1 power setting.
 This should show how powerful the different flashes are.
 I am bouncing each flash off the ceiling in the room.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/SM000738-Edit-683x1024.jpg)

 The Ricoh GRiii with the flashQ Q20 bouncing light off the room at 1/1.
 Works perfectly and the flash unit has more than enough power to bounce light off the ceiling for a shot indoors.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSCF3035-Edit-683x1024.jpg)

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4839-Edit-681x1024.jpg)

-As expected, the Nikon Speed light is way too powerful to bounce off the ceiling at full-power.
+As expected, the Nikon Speed light is way too powerful to bounce off the ceiling at full power.

 As expected, the LightPix Labs FlashQ Q20ii is the weakest flash with a guide number of 20 but it is more than powerful enough for a bit of fill flash or a quick bounce of a wall or ceiling indoors.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/SM000742-Edit-683x1024.jpg)

 A quick example of the LightPix Labs FlashQ20ii using a red jell.

-DSC_4807-Edit-1024x681 FlashQ Q20II review
+![[Tags] DSC_4807-Edit-1024x681 FlashQ Q20II review](https://www.meanbearmedia.com/wp-content/uploads/2021/01/DSC_4845-Edit-1024x681.jpg)

 I am very happy with the FlashQ Q20 flash unit and will continue to use it with the Ricoh GRiii.

 The LightPix Labs Flash Q20ii flash is a small portable flash unit that is extremely versatile.
-It can be triggered by just about any modern camera and with its removable transmitter, it becomes very versatile, as you can be shooting with off-camera flash in just a few seconds.
-The build quality for the flash is ok, nothing spectacular but perfectly acceptable for the price of the FlasQ Q20ii.
+It can be triggered by just about any modern camera, and with its removable transmitter, it becomes very versatile, allowing you to shoot with off-camera flash in just a few seconds.
+The build quality of the flash is okay—nothing spectacular but perfectly acceptable for the price of the Flash Q20ii.
 You would be hard-pressed to find a cheaper, lightweight flash to carry around with you.
-The only negatives that I can give this flash are that it is not very powerful, powering it one takes two steps and it is a fully manual flash so it is difficult for new shooters to use.
-I bought the FlashQ Q20ii for use with the Ricoh GRiii and I think it is perfect for that camera.

 Shaun.